 The uniqueness of the human species is that we are not just drawn to what is different and unusual, and motivated by novelty – but we also have the capacity to innovate in manifold ways and at an exponential rate.
 We are therefore always living in a more exciting time than previously.
 Relative to the rest of the animal kingdom, we seem to possess a special kind of curiosity that perpetually propels us towards novelty.

 Is there perhaps a danger here?
 Might we become so used to having our desire for novelty satisfied that we develop a kind of novelty addiction?
-Drug addiction can be viewed as a negative repercussion of our ‘will to pleasure’.
+Drug addiction can be viewed as a negative repercussion of our will to pleasure (or, some might argue, the death drive).
 Perhaps the increasing emergence of novelty within shorter timeframes will make routine and familiarity even more stifling.
-On the other hand, too much novelty may be over-stimulating and unnerving.
-While, from a more optimistic viewpoint, this perennial desire for new experiences and creations might only serve to enrich our lives, and in fact, could end up being our saving grace.
+On the other hand, too much novelty may be overstimulating and unnerving.
+However, from a more optimistic viewpoint, this perennial desire for new experiences and creations might only serve to enrich our lives and, in fact, it could end up being our saving grace.